What is Peyronie’s Disease?

 Also, most physicians performing such treatments are using acoustic wave, which is nowhere near as powerful as shockwave.
 What’s most absurd is trying to treat such plaque without the guidance of a detailed penile Doppler analysis.
 Without that objective analysis you can’t objectively measure progress or failure.
 You can’t palpate diffuse plaque within the corpus with fingers or manage rates of required blood flow with a space-age stethoscope.
-Neither the doctor or patient has an objective means of measuring improvement.
+Neither the doctor nor the patient has an objective means of measuring improvement.

 Attempting to heal Peyronie’s without using a detailed Penile Doppler as a yardstick is like trying to hit a bullseye with a blindfold on.
 Such approaches are ridiculous and wishful thinking at best.

-I’ve heard using PRP and Priopus Shots can heal Peyronie’s Disease.
+I’ve heard using PRP and the Priapus Shot® can heal Peyronie’s.
 Do you offer that as well?

-While shockwave therapy by itself is a waste of time and money healing a Peyronie’s indication, PRP / platelet rich plasma (PRP) injections and-or Priopus® shots are completely worthless.
+While shockwave therapy by itself is a waste of time and money when trying to heal Peyronie’s, platelet rich plasma (PRP) injections and/or the Priapus Shot® are completely worthless.

 These injections are known to be of value to professional athletes and others in helping heal injuries by stimulating faster healing.
 However, they are proven to cause zero healing effect in the penis beyond a brief sensation surge.

 Our founding physician, Steven L. Morganstern, M.D. invested almost four years attempting to heal Peyronie’s disease through varied applications from a wide variety of cell and platelet rich plasma (PRP) injections.
 The results did not show measurable improvement.